benitomartin/rag-langchain-ragas/README.md

 --------------

 Once the pipeline is set up, the query can be done for similarity scoring.
-To the question `Which are the main characters of the book?` the following output with the **similarity_search_with_score** (the lower the better) was retrieved:
+To the question `What are hallucinations in the context of LLM models?` the following output with the **similarity_search_with_score** (the lower the better) was retrieved:

 ```
 Source: https://huggingface.co/blog/leaderboards-on-the-hub-hallucinations, Score: 0.41722849011421204